 Educators were interviewed to determine the reasons for taking leave in the school.
 Most educators ranked sick leave as the most common reason for educator leave taking in schools.
 Such leave would typically be taken for reasons of seasonal flu and colds, but could often be related to stress levels.
 Severe chronic conditions, operations and accidents were not seen to occur very frequently.
-However, as noted elsewhere, chronic illness was identified as a problem in that a few individual educators tended to take most leave and presented the most problems in terms of excessive leave taking in schools.

-55 That is days of recorded leave in the month.
-Furthermore, the days recorded are those which fell in one of the snapshot months, so leave instances which are truncated by month end will appear as shorter leave instances than actual fact
+&lt;sup>55 That is days of recorded leave in the month.
+Furthermore, the days recorded are those which fell in one of the snapshot months, so leave instances which are truncated by month end will appear as shorter leave instances than actual fact.